 It is impossible to become a medical examiner through online study only, but some courses may be offered online.
 Individuals anticipating careers as medical examiners can begin their training with bachelor's degree programs in chemistry or forensic science.
-Both these programs offer training in research and investigation - skills that a medical examiner needs.
+Both these programs offer hands-on training in research and investigation - skills that a medical examiner needs.
 Forensic bachelor's degree programs are available completely online.
 Chemistry bachelor's degree programs cannot be completed entirely online, but many of the courses in the programs are offered through distance learning.

 After earning their undergraduate degree, future medical examiners move on to medical school, where they spend four years learning the basics of patient care and taking courses such as anatomy and medical ethics.
 Applicants must have qualifying MCAT scores and an undergraduate degree in a related field.
 After leaving medical school, they will complete a pathology fellowship that offers training as a medical examiner.
 All physicians, including medical examiners, must be licensed by the state where they practice.